Wojcicki Online Journalism Program

 There are no prerequisite courses for enrollment.

 Yes.
-Students may complete the Certificate in Journalism in one summer or over multiple summers.
 UC Berkeley students may complete the Minor in one summer, over multiple summers, during the academic year or a combination.

 For UC Berkeley students seeking the minor: Berkeley Journalism graduate courses are restricted to graduate students in the Masters of Journalism program.
 Exceptions can be made at the consent of the instructor.